aljo242/skip-test/README.md

 concurrent accesses by threads.

 For parallelization, the number of threads is configurable using the `viper` package to read a `config.yaml` file.
 If no config file is present, the default value of 1 thread will be used.
+A default config file is provided, using 10 threads.

 Note: